CKBoytGT/readme-generator/README.md

 ## Installation

 Clone the repo locally on your drive.
+You will also need [Node.js](https://nodejs.org/en/).

 ## Usage